theSuriya/Facial-Verification-App/README.md

 ## Introduction

 This project utilizes a Siamese Neural Network to perform facial verification, allowing users to verify whether two faces belong to the same person or not.
 The implementation is based on Python, TensorFlow for neural network development, matplotlib for visualization, and OpenCV for image processing.
+Additionally, it includes a user-friendly app built with Kivy.

 ## Features